renswilderom/renswilderom.github.io/python/_posts/2022-05-12-Web scraping.md

 comments: false
 ---

+There is a saying the social sciences: "All is data!"
+In today's era, where "[t]he rise of the Internet, social media, and digitized historical archives has produced a colossal amount of … data" (Bail, 2014), this is more true than ever.
+In the blogpost below, I will discuss and illustrate how web scraping provides powerful tool to get access to such data.

 To run the script, you need a working Python programming environment.
 For this I strongly recommend [Anaconda](https://www.anaconda.com/){:target="_blank"}.
 The remainder of this post assumes that you have Anaconda installed and that you will be working with Jupyter Notebooks.
 For the script below to work, you need to install the following extra package(s):
 > [Time](https://anaconda.org/conda-forge/time){:target="_blank"}

 [This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/){:target="_blank"} will help you to get started with Anaconda, the installation of packages, and Jupyter Notebooks.

-## The case: An extensive movie database
+## The case: A film database

 Movie databases provide a wealth of information which can be used to study both the content and production process of films.
-The script below retrieves the following variables for a set of film titles (note that the HTML code contains many more varialbes which can be collected):
+The script below retrieves the following variables for film titles that a given query yields:

 * Publication date
 * Genre(s)